Thursday, June 5, 2025

 Lula Belle, 40 listed as his wife.

-The Poole Family: Edmon(d) Jackson Poole
+The Poole Family: Edmon(d) Jackson Poole b.
+1860

 Edmond Jackson (E.J.)
 Poole was born to John F. Poole and Annie Galloway Poole on June 4,1860 in Culloden Village, Monroe County, Georgia.
 He died May 27, 1928.
 His death certificate, filled out by his wife, lists his name as Edward Jackson.
 He is buried in Hillcrest Cemetery, Reynolds, Taylor County, Georgia